Shell to Sea: 2006

 On Tuesday 26 September 2006, protesters prevented Shell's employees from entering the site of the intended refinery at Bellanaboy to begin work.
 Around 150 locals and protesters blocked the entrance to the refinery site and began to recite the rosary.
 The workers turned back after discussions with Gardaí.

-One week later on 3 October, more Gardaí were brought in from around the country, which increased their numbers to around 170.
-This marked a departure in Garda tactics which they have held to.
-An editorial in The Irish Times stated: "The Garda baton charges that occurred on Friday morning in Bellanaboy were not the product of Sinn Féin or Provisional IRA machinations; they were the product of abject Government incompetence."
+A week later on 3 October, more Gardaí were brought in from around the country, which increased their numbers to around 170.
+That marked a departure in Garda tactics which they have held to.
+An editorial in The Irish Times said, "The Garda Baton charges that occurred on Friday morning in Bellanaboy were not the product of Sinn Féin or Provisional IRA machinations; they were the product of abject Government incompetence."
 A decision to avoid arresting protesters in order to damp down the negative publicity that would ensue was discussed in the Garda magazine, Garda Review.
 A number of people were injured and one young woman was brought to hospital.

-Protesters occupied Shell Ireland HQ in Dublin's Leeson Street and daily protests continued at Bellanaboy with some arrests made.
+Protesters occupied Shell Ireland's headquarters on Dublin's Leeson Street and daily protests continued at Bellanaboy with some arrests made.

-A second large scale protest march took place on 10 November, the anniversary of the execution of Ken Saro Wiwa and eight other anti-Shell activists in Nigeria in 1995.
+A second large scale protest march was held on 10 November, the anniversary of the execution of Ken Saro Wiwa and eight other anti-Shell activists in Nigeria in 1995.
 When protesters worked their way around Gardaí lines, clashes occurred, resulting in several injuries.
 Small groups of demonstrators who had been unable to get to the refinery attempted to blockade the nearby Lennon's quarry which supplies material for the construction of the site.

-There was political controversy in Ireland about the use of such force on a peaceful demonstration.
-Taoiseach Bertie Ahern, leader of Fianna Fáil, said in a statement that the Irish government's position was clear in relation to the Corrib gas situation - that the negotiating is over and "that is it".
-In relation to the policing of the protests, he and the Opposition's Enda Kenny, leader of Fine Gael, would only reiterate that "the law must be obeyed".
+There was political controversy in Ireland about the use of force on a peaceful demonstration.
+Taoiseach Bertie Ahern, leader of Fianna Fáil, said in a statement that the Irish government's position was clear in relation to the Corrib gas situation, that the negotiating is over and "that is it".
+In relation to the policing of the protests, he and the opposition's Enda Kenny, leader of Fine Gael, reiterated that "the law must be obeyed".
 A further large scale protest at Bellanaboy scheduled for 24 November was cancelled by the protesters for fear of further serious injuries from Gardaí.

 2007

 On 5 June, five protesters chained themselves together outside the Bord na Móna facility near Bangor Erris where Shell have been dumping the peat removed from Bellinaboy.
 On 12 September, a protester charged with public order offences had her case dismissed in Belmullet because of conflicting Garda evidence.
 The judge dismissed most of the charges and sentenced the five protesters from June to community service for threatening and abusive behaviour.
-The judge also disclosed that she had received "hate mail".
+The judge disclosed that she had received "hate mail".